 ICE Emergency Contacts for iPhone & Android

-In addition to stand alone ICE apps, both Apple and Android devices have ICE capabilities built into their operating system.
+In addition to stand alone ICE apps, both Apple iPhone and Android devices have ICE capabilities built into their operating system.
 Here’s a look at what they are and how to get started:

 iPhone ICE Functionality